 Instagram is a widely used application all over the world.
-For it to work the way it does, there is huge team behind the scenes continually developing, testing and releasing features to it.
+For it to work the way it does, there is a huge team behind the scenes continually developing, testing, and releasing features to it.

 The developer plans and builds the code for the application which undergoes testing using test suites, if test suites are successful the code is sent to production.

-There was also a bug which crept on to the application which switched the feed to a horizontal view and everyone went bonkers.
+There was also a bug that crept into the application which switched the feed to a horizontal view and everyone went bonkers.
 This is now fixed, but, how do you think Developers get to know about these bugs?

 It is continuous monitoring that keeps a check on these bugs and feature requests.
-These feedbacks are then sent to developers who make the changes and again push the code in the Devops Lifecycle.
+This feedback is then sent to developers who make the changes and again push the code in the DevOps Lifecycle.

-The developer plans and builds the code and uploads it on to a version control system like Git which contains the source code.
-Even after the final release, there are feedbacks which the developer needs to incorporate in the application.
+The developer plans and builds the code and uploads it onto a version control system like Git which contains the source code.
+Even after the final release, there are feedbacks that the developer needs to incorporate into the application.
 Therefore, this continuous process of improving the application by the Developer is called Continuous Development.

-After the code is uploaded on to the source code platform, it undergoes testing with the help of test codes.
-Each time the source code undergoes changes, the code also undergoes testing in a continuous fashion before passing on to production.
+After the code is uploaded to the source code platform, it undergoes testing with the help of test codes.
+Each time the source code changes, the code also continuously undergoes testing before passing it on to production.

 When one stage in the DevOps lifecycle is completed, the application code has to move on to the next one.
 This happens with the help of integration tools.
 The developmental practice of continuously harmonizing the code from one stage to the next with the help of tools is called continuous integration.

-Each addition of feature in the application, might need some modifications in the application environment.
+Each additional of feature in the application might need some modifications in the application environment.
 This is called Configuration Management.
 To achieve this, we use several deployment tools.
-The process of continuously changing the application environment based on addition of features is called Continuous Deployment.
+The process of continuously changing the application environment based on the addition of features is called Continuous Deployment.

 Even after planning and testing, bugs might find their way to production.
-To keep a track of these bugs or any other inappropriate system behavior or even keeping a track on feature requests, the monitoring tool continuously keeps a check as and when the application undergoes updates.
+To keep a track of these bugs or any other inappropriate system behavior or even keep track of feature requests, the monitoring tool continuously keeps a check as and when the application undergoes updates.

-It is one of the most popular free, open source version control system designed to handle projects of all sizes, hence, it is a widely used DevOps tool across the software industry.
+It is one of the most popular free, open-source version control systems designed to handle various DevOps projects of all sizes, hence, it is a widely used DevOps tool across the software industry.
 Git allows us to track the progress of the work.
 We can save all the versions of the source code, and if necessary, return to a previous version.
-Git plays a major role in the continuous development of DevOps life cycle.
+Git plays a major role in the continuous development of the DevOps life cycle.

 Another important tool is the docker.
-Docker makes the distribution development possible through ‘containers’ and automates the deployment of the apps.
+Docker makes distribution development possible through ‘containers’ and automates the deployment of the apps.
 To make the application portable and more secure, docker isolates the apps into separate containers.
-The docker apps are OS and platform independent.
+The docker apps are OS and platform-independent.

-From project structure to building steps, Maven is the tool that provides us with guidelines which when followed helps us get our job done faster with minimal configurations.
-It compiles the source code, runs tests, packages the results into JARs, WARs, etc. and uploads the packages into remote repos.
+From project structure to building steps, Maven is one of the top DevOps tools that provide us with guidelines that when followed help us get our job done faster with minimal configurations.
+It compiles the source code, runs tests, packages the results into JARs, WARs, etc., and uploads the packages into remote repos.

 It is a continuous integration server that can be used for testing.
 As a developer, it helps in finding and killing the bugs in the code.
 Jenkins offers a huge plugin ecosystem of about 1000 plugins which means, it can integrate with almost all the DevOps tools.

-This is another tool with a rich plugin system, with free and open source monitoring tools that helps in finding and fixing the problems in the IT infrastructure before they affect the sensitive business projects.
+This is another tool with a rich plugin system, with free and open-source monitoring tools that help in finding and fixing the problems in the IT infrastructure before they affect sensitive business projects.

-It is another open source IT configuration management and deployment tool.
+It is another open-source IT configuration management and deployment tool.
 It uses a simple syntax written in YAML. ansible does not require any additional ports to be installed on the host system on which the automation is to be done.
 This saves a lot of resources for the application.
-The modules work with JSON and is extensible with any programming language.
+The modules work with JSON and are extensible with any programming language.
 Overall, this is a simple tool that provides large productivity gains.

-It is a configuration management platform which allows us to manage the infrastructure as a code.
+It is a configuration management platform that allows us to manage the infrastructure as a code.
 The delivery of code is faster and more secure as it automates infrastructure management.
-Puppet also provides open source tools for minor projects.
+Puppet also provides open-source tools for minor projects.

-The various stages along with the tools helps in achieving DevOps.
+The various stages along with the tools help in achieving DevOps.